Randwarf/StellarisUnityLore/Prose/Intelligence Reports.md

 Threat Rating: Minimal.
 The civilisation that created the Sherakandan structure appears to be long gone, either from merely this part of the galaxy or have become extinct due to some unknown cause.

-## The Grunur and Baol
+## The Grunur
 We were first made aware of the Grunur when colonial surveryors in the Nietz system found traces of an ancient Grunur administrative complex on the moon of ~~Nietz 4~~ Nietz McNietzyface.
 Their records indicated that they had waged war on a plantoid species, perhaps similar to Kwerdans in size, in order to seize their planets and resources.

 Further investigation into Peya 3a revealed it to be a former Baol colony that had been firebombed by the Grunur empire.
-Assuming that the depletion of the biosphere was instant across the planet, analysts have thus been able to determine that the Grunur-Baol conflict took place approximately 360,000 days ago
+Assuming that the depletion of the biosphere was instant across the planet, analysts have thus been able to determine that the Grunur-Baol conflict took place approximately 360,000 days ago.

+## The Baol
+Archaeological research done on Peya 3a revealed that the Baol were some form of eusocial organism, connected via psionic and neural pathways to cooperate together.
+They employed 'biological technology' extensively, which has unfortunately mostly decomposed since.
+Scientist